tdoycheva/IMDB-search-engine/README.md

 # simple-client-server-app
-## Desption
+## Description
-Implementation of client-server app which has the functionality of IMDb search engine and uses [OMDb Api](https://www.omdbapi.com/).
+Implementation of console client-server app which has the functionality of IMDb search engine and uses [OMDb Api](https://www.omdbapi.com/).

 The client inserts certain commands in order to find movie data.
-The server searches in the cache first and then uses the api.
+The server searches in the cache on the local machine first and then uses the api to download data.

 ## Commands